TeamSHIRO/KURO/docs/kuro_booting_convention.md

 ### 2.4 Interfaces Provided to the Loaded Executable

-The bootloader provides the following interfaces to the loaded executable:
+The bootloader should provide the following interfaces to the loaded executable:
 - Executable information: Provides information about the loaded executable, such as its entry point, segment information, and more.
 - System table[^3]: The UEFI system table, which provides access to various UEFI services and information.

 ### 2.5 Security Considerations

-The bootloader is designed with security in mind, and the following security features are considered for the bootloader:
+This booting convention is designed with security in mind, and the following security features are considered for the bootloader:

 - **Secure boot**: an UEFI feature that verifies the authenticity of the bootloader before loading it.
 - **Code integrity**: the bootloader verifies the integrity of the executable using the signature in the KURO footer.

 ### 2.6 Limitations

-The bootloader is designed to be as minimal as possible, which imposes the following limitations:
+This booting convention is designed to be as minimal as possible, which imposes the following limitations:

 - **Kernel heavy initialization**: The bootloader is designed to be minimal and provides few services or features.
 This means that the kernel or other executable loaded by the bootloader will need to perform more initialization and setup